-Let’s face it — if you’re 45, 55, or 65 years old and you’re not already exercising regularly, you’re probably not going to join a gym today.
+Let’s face it — if you’re 45, 55, or 65 years old and you’re not already exercising regularly, you’re probably not going to join a gym this year.

 “The fact is, the exercisers are already exercising,” says Janis Isaman, a certified movement specialist and owner of the health studio My Body Couture in Calgary, Canada.

 Most non-exercisers can point to two reasons that keep them from working out — lack of time and lack of interest.

 A report published in the BMJ, a British general medical journal, says that high-intensity incidental physical activity can get you past those excuses.
 It can bring you many of the health benefits of regular exercise—especially if you’re middle-aged, inactive, and overweight.
 (That’s a lot of us.)

 And you don’t have to clear your calendar or sign up for a 5K run.

 High-intensity incidental physical activity is a fancy way of saying that you should exert yourself while you’re doing the things you normally do, like shopping, housework, yard work, and walking.